romanodesouza/evilmacs/README.md

 ```

 ## Ergonomics
-If you're curious and feeling confidence to try out Emacs's default keybindings, I have to advice you to be careful with RSI!!
+In a near future, if you got fascinated with the power of Emacs, curious and feeling confidence to try out Emacs's default keybindings, I have to advice you to be careful with RSI!!
-The **great** project [Ergoemacs](http://ergoemacs.org/) isn't just a remap of keybindings for Window users, but a great work to try to protect you against the painful Emac's keybindings.
+There is a **great** project called "[Ergoemacs](http://ergoemacs.org/)" that isn't just a remap of keybindings for Windows users, but a wonderful work to try to protect you against the painful Emacs's keybindings.
+In its wiki there is a list showing many people that got a RSI using Emacs in a QWERTY keyboard layout.

-If you don't wanna to try it out, check out this basic bindings and put it in your `init-local-config.el`:
+If you don't wanna to try it out, check out this basic keybindings and put them in your `init-local-config.el`.
+The Emacs CUA mode is enabled by default:

 ```lisp
   (global-set-key (kbd "C-a") 'mark-whole-buffer)